Student-Athletes/student-athletes.github.io/content/_index.md

 # College Athletics is Big Business.

+## It's time to recognize their labor.

-Amateurism has become an excuse to subjugate young, talented athletes.
+Amateurism is an excuse to subjugate young, talented athletes.

-It's time that we recognize their labor, pay them, and let them unionize.
+Classify them as employees.
+Pay them a fair wage.
+Let them unionize.